JessicaP1998/OGPC2016/design_doc.md

 4/4/2016

+Sasha:
-Sasha: Has been working on the artwork and coordinating with the music department on the music.
+Has been working on the artwork and coordinating with the music department on the music.

+Jessica:
-Jessica: Has been working on finalizing the CAD drawing for the controller, and updating the arduino code.
+Has been working on finalizing the CAD drawing for the controller, and updating the arduino code.
 I will be finishing up the soldering, and making the sequence where the character is running away from the debris.

+4/18/2016

+Sasha:
+Has been working on getting the necessary art done for OGPC.

+Jessica:
+Has been trying to finish up the 3-D model and working out the kinks in the arduino code.

+4/25/2016

+Sasha:
+Has worked on putting bounds on the screen and inputting the walking animations.

+Jessica:
+Has worked on getting libGDX to work on the computers.